jgarety/get-clean-data-project/codebook.md

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

 ####Johns Hopkins Bloomberg School of Public Health
-Provided the Getting and Cleaning Data course on Coursera.org
+Provided the Getting and Cleaning Data course, and its prerequisite courses, on Coursera.org

 ####Coursera.org
-Hosted the Getting and Cleaning Data course provided by Johns Hopkins Bloomberg School of Public Health
+Hosted the Getting and Cleaning Data course, and its prerequisite courses, provided by Johns Hopkins Bloomberg School of Public Health

 ####David Hood, Community TA
 Specific post on the course forum for Getting and Cleaning Data